sugaroverflow/oopPokemonJourney/presentation.md

 - allows for complex structured data aka nesting
 - you can indicate strings for translation
 - makes Drupal use less memory when discovering plugins

+(T) Lets take a closer look at what goes inside this Pokemon Profile block.

 ---
 # Pokemon Profile Block